charlie0129/blog/content/post/docker-overlayfs2-on-zfs/index.md

 Now in our case, ZFS uses `d_revalidate`, so our `d_flags` have a `DCACHE_OP_REVALIDATE` present.

 *Keep this in mind.* This flag will cause `overlayfs` to identify it as a remote fs.
-You will see why.
+You will see why later.

 ```c
 // File: fs/dcache.c